munawars14/Munawars14-Condition-Zero-Custom-BOT-for-Tour-of-Duty-from-BanG-Dream/Custom Bots List - Cost 3.md

 <ul>
 <li>When hiring cost 3 bots, hire 1 or more bots below first because they have better skill (80 instead of 75).</li>
 <ul>
-<li>Shirokane Rinko, she might be a good choice in large maps such as Cobblestone and Aztec in lower difficulties.</li>
+<li>Rinko, she might be a good choice in large maps such as Cobblestone and Aztec in lower difficulties.</li>
-<li>Seta Kaoru or Matsubara Kanon, they can be deployed to firing enemies in medium or long range.</li>
+<li>Kaoru, Kanon, or Reona, they can be deployed to firing enemies in medium or long range.</li>
-<li>Yamabuki Saaya</li>
+<li>Saaya</li>
 <ul>
 <li>In Chateau, there is a challenge that require player to eliminate enemies using M249.
 If the player struggle to purchase expensive M249, using Saaya as teammate might be a good idea.
 Follow her, and when she dies, pick up her M249 for free.
 <ul>
 <li>It's best to hire Saaya only maps with close quarter combat as bots with the M249 will fire in full auto regardless of it's range; limiting their accuracy to first few shots at long range.</li>
 </ul>
 </ul>
-<li>Hanazono Tae, she can be deployed to firing enemies in medium and melee range.</li>
+<li>Tae or Rokka, she can be deployed to firing enemies in medium and melee range.</li>
-<li>Maruyama Aya, so it's better for players to hire her only in melee type territorial (Office, Tides, etc.).</li>
+<li>Aya or Chiyu, so it's better for players to hire her only in melee type territorial (Office, Tides, etc.).</li>
+<li>Reminder : Chiyu, Masuki, Rokka, and Reona can only be deployed on Easy and Normal difficulties.
 </ul>
 </ul>